botpress/documentation-v12/docs/admin/admin-intro.md

 Sorry, but this page is under construction!
 :::

-The first time that you open Botpress might be overwhelming.
-This is why we're going to go through every tabs that you can find on the left sidebar.
+The first time you open Botpress, it might be overwhelming.
+There are so many things, everywhere.
+Don't worry, we'll go through every tabs that you can find on the left sidebar to help you.

-This is what you're landing page will look like:

 ![Admin](admin.png)

 ## Bots

 :::note
-This is the landing page where you go back if you click the logo at the top-left of the page.
+This is the landing page where you go back every time you click the Botpress logo at the top-left of the page.
 :::

-The **Bots** page is where you can find all the bots you created.
-Those are listed.
-You can also search one of them when you have several bots.
-This list helps you configure the selected bot without going further in the Admin.
+The **Bots** page displays a list of all the bots you created.
+You can configure them without going further in the Admin.

 ## Collaborators